Siege of Ciudad Rodrigo (1812): Strategic consequences

 The French garrison lost 529 killed and wounded, while the rest were captured.
 The French Army of Portugal lost its entire siege train among the 153 captured cannon.
-The rapid loss of Ciudad Rodrigo badly upset the calculations of Marmont who believed the town would hold for three weeks, which would give him enough time to concentrate a relief force at Salamanca.
+The rapid loss of Ciudad Rodrigo badly upset the calculations of Marmont who believed that the city would hold for three weeks, which would give him enough time to concentrate a relief force at Salamanca.
 It fell in less than two weeks and Marmont, with his 32,000 troops, decided not to try to recapture it as he needed the troops to defend other towns and fortresses.

 Wellington received an earldom and a generous pension from the British.
 The Spanish made him Duque de Ciudad Rodrigo.

 The capture of Ciudad Rodrigo opened up the possibility of a northern invasion corridor from Portugal into Spain.
 It also allowed Wellington to proceed to Badajoz on the southern corridor, whose taking would be a much more bloody affair.

 Aftermath

-The allied campaign in Spain proceeded with the Siege of Badajoz.
+The allied campaign in Spain proceeded with the siege of Badajoz.